1785 | Advanced Shiphandling

-Applicants who have successfully completed this course need not present completed a “Record of Assessment” for these tasks in application for STCW certification.
+Applicants who have successfully completed our course need not present completed “Task Control Sheets” for these assessments in application for STCW certification.

 The objective of the course is to provide students with theory and training in Shiphandling and in doing so will satisfy company, national and international regulations as stated in the Manila Amendments to the Standards of Training Certification and Watchkeeping (1978) as amended in Table A-II/2 Specification of minimum standard of competence for masters and chief mates on ships of 500 gross tonnage or more and Section A-II/2 Mandatory minimum requirements for certification of masters and chief mates on ships of 500 gross tonnage or more for competence in knowledge of the following:

 Respond to navigational emergencies

 - Precautions when beaching a ship

 - Action to be taken if grounding is imminent, and after grounding